 “Got a 2017 Swift GL for my son.
 Great car — easy to drive and hasn’t cost us a cent in repairs so far.” – Steve, QLD

 For new drivers who want a compact, fuel-saving car with a solid track record, the Suzuki Swift stands out as one of the best used cars for P platers in Australia.
+Its compact size and low running costs make it one of the best p plater cars for city driving and daily commuting.

 7. Volkswagen Golf (2012–2019) – A Premium Hatchback Among the Best Cars for P Platers